Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

 fontsize: 11pt
 ---

-Hi!
-My name is Jianxuan Lei, a Ph.D. student in the [Department of Work and Organizations](https://carlsonschool.umn.edu/departments/work-organizations-department) at the Carlson School of Management, University of Minnesota Twin Cities.
+Hi there!
+I am Jianxuan Lei, a Ph.D. student in the [Department of Work and Organizations](https://carlsonschool.umn.edu/departments/work-organizations-department) at the Carlson School of Management, University of Minnesota Twin Cities.
 I study industrial relations with a particular focus on:

 1. Trade unions in different institutional contexts
 2. Identities at work (e.g., gender)